noklesta/The-Oslo-Bergen-Tagger/README.md

 1. Check out the VISL CG-3 repository from the Subversion repository at the University of Southern Denmark and install it.
 The repository can be checked out anywhere on your machine since it will be installed into a central location such as `/usr/local/bin`.
+For some platforms, there are also ready-made binaries available.
 Installation instructions for various platforms can be found at <http://beta.visl.sdu.dk/cg3/chunked/installation.html>.

 2. CG rules for morphological disambiguation of bokm&aring;l and nynorsk are found in the `cg` folder.